vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 INTRODUCTION TO THE TANTRĀLOKA

 In all likelihood it seems to be a reference to some other work of the same name.
 Luckily Abhinava- gupta in his P. T.V. refers twice to this work and quo- tes therefrom.'
-In the same work he further quotes twice from some Trikatantrasära.
+In the same work he further quotes twice from some Trikatantrasāra.
 It appears that both of these texts were identical and were, perhaps, a scriptural work, on the Trisika offshoot of Kaulika discipline.
 According to Dwivedi3 this work is also known variously as the Sadardhaśāstra, Saḍardha- sāra, Sadar dhahrdaya, Sāraśāsana and Sāraśāstra etc. However, the evidence is too sketchy to hazard a definite opinion.
 We are, however, inclined to think that while the Tantrasara and the Trikatantrasara for- med one unit, Sadardhaśāstra etc. represented a sepa- rate unit standing perhaps for the P.T. which is rec- koned as the Trikasutra and Sadardhahrdaya" by the Tantraloka itself.
 Sometimes these very names have

 1. तथाहि श्रीतन्त्रसारे-